AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 1. Tap the __Custom__ tab, and tap __Add New__
 1. Define the new service
     + __Rendition name:__ `Circle`
-        + The file name rendition that will be used to identify this rendition in AEM Assets
+        + The rendition's file name that used to identify this rendition in AEM Assets
     + __Extension:__ `png`
-        + The extension of the rendition that will be generated.
+        + The extension of the rendition that is generated.
 Set to `png` as this is the supported output format the worker's web service supports, and results in transparent background behind the circle cut out.
     + __Endpoint:__ `https://...adobeioruntime.net/api/v1/web/wkndAemAssetCompute-0.0.1/worker`
         + This is th URL to the worker obtained via `aio app get-url`.
 Ensure the URL points at the correct workspace based on the AEM as a Cloud Service environment.
         + Make sure the worker URL points to the correct workspace.
 AEM as a Cloud Service Stage should use the Stage workspace URL, and AEM as a Cloud Service Production should use the Production workspace URL.